 4) Account Transfers and Future Deposits.
-No transfers between funds shall be assumed in the projection used to the determine the greatest present value amount required under section A3.3)B)2)(b) unless required by the contract (e.g., transfers from a dollar cost averaging fund or contractual rights given to the insurer to implement a contractually specified portfolio insurance management strategy or a contract operating under an automatic re-balancing option).
+No transfers between funds shall be assumed in the projection used to the determine the greatest present value amount required under section A3.3)B)2)(b) unless required by the contract (e.g., transfers from a dollar cost averaging fund or contractual rights given to the insurer to implement a contractually specified portfolio insurance management strategy or a contract operating under an automatic rebalancing option).
 When transfers must be modeled, to the extent not inconsistent with contract language, the allocation of transfers to funds must be in proportion to the contract's current allocation to funds.

-No future deposits shall be assumed unless required by the terms of the contract or required Margins generated during a projection year on funds supporting account value are transferred to the Accumulation of Net Revenue and are subsequently accumulated at the Discount Rate.
+Margins generated during a projection year on funds supporting account value are transferred to the Accumulation of Net Revenue and are subsequently accumulated at the Discount Rate.
 Assets for each class supporting account values are to be reduced in proportion to the amount held in each asset classes at the time of transfer of margins or any portion of Account Value applied to the payment of benefits.